 Price skimming is especially applied in the technology industry.
-It is a relevant entry strategy for tele-companies, when they are launching new products at a high price.
+It is a relevant entry strategy for phone companies when they launch new products at a high price.
 However, the price will during the time be reduced to reach a wider segment.
 Imagine the following example.

 The example shows a typical pricing strategy applied within the technology industry.
-It can be seen in the graph, that the price is following the demand of the products.
-By time, the price will decrease, as the demanded products and the competitive situation are increasing in the market.
+It can be seen in the graph that the price is following the demand for the products.
+Over time, the price will decrease as the demanded products and the competitive situation increase.

 Example on penetration pricing

-Price penetration is mostly applied within the industry of convenience goods or among products, where the innovation degree is significantly low.
-Moreover, you can apply this approach if you are selling a subscription, to attract new customers through an introduction offer.
-However, the price will by time increase to follow the competitive situation in the market and to increase your market shares.
+Price penetration is mostly applied within the industry of convenience goods or products, where the innovation degree is significantly low.
+Moreover, you can apply this approach if you sell a subscription to attract new customers through an introductory offer.
+However, the price will, over time, increase to follow the competitive situation in the market and increase your market shares.
 Imagine the following example.

-Based on the above you can apply price penetration as an entry mode to reach new customers, if you are for instant selling a subscription product.
-You are able to attract consumers, as the price you have decided for your products, are below the price, which the consumers are willing to pay.
+Based on the above, you can apply price penetration as an entry mode to reach new customers if you are instantly selling a subscription product.
+You can attract consumers, as the price you have decided for your products is below the price that the consumers are willing to pay.

 The importance of price elasticity

-It is relevant that you firm is aware of the price sensitive in the market.
+It is relevant that your firm is aware of the price sensitivity in the market.
 If the market is affected by elastic products, then the consumers are very price sensitive.
 In this case, the consumers will decide to buy their products from the reseller who has the cheapest option.
 Consumers are only focusing on price and not the specific company brand.
-In this situation the most optimal pricing strategy for your firm is to apply price penetration.
-The reason is, that you are attracting consumers, as you are selling your products at a low price.
+In this situation, the most optimal pricing strategy for your firm is to apply price penetration.
+The reason is that you are attracting consumers, as you are selling your products at a low price.

-On the other hand, if the market is affected by inelastic products, then the consumers are not that price sensitive.
-The reason is, that the consumers are very loyal towards the brands they are buying products from.
+On the other hand, if the market is affected by inelastic products, consumers are not that price sensitive.
+The reason is that the consumers are very loyal to the brands they are buying products from.
 In this case, the market is affected by quality-conscious consumers.
-Thereby, your firm will in an inelastic market, benefit from applying price skimming as an entry mode to expand to a new market.
+Thereby, in an inelastic market, your firm will benefit from applying price skimming as an entry mode to expand to a new market.

 How can dynamic pricing optimize your choice of pricing strategy?

-As explained, it is crucial that your firm prioritize its price position in the market.
+As explained, your firm must prioritize its price position in the market.
 It is especially an advantage if you are planning to expand to new areas.
-You can in this situation apply price skimming or penetration pricing, depending on the need in the market.
-To succeed, your firm has to be aware of the competitors price position, in order to enter the market in the most effective way.
+You can, in this situation, apply price skimming or penetration pricing, depending on the need in the market.
+To succeed, your firm must be aware of the competitors' price position to enter the market most effectively.

-A way to monitor the competitive situation of the market and at the same time ensure a complete overview, is by applying dynamic pricing strategies.
-You can through different price comparison tools get access to this type of knowledge.
-This tool can also provide you information on different competitors, who are selling the same type of products as you.
+A way to monitor the competitive situation of the market and at the same time ensure a complete overview is by applying dynamic pricing strategies.
+You can, through different price comparison tools, get access to this type of knowledge.
+This tool can also provide you information on different competitors selling the same type of products as you.

-PriceShape offers a simple and useful software, where it is possible for your firm to apply dynamic pricing.
+PriceShape offers a simple and useful software where your firm can apply dynamic pricing.
 Moreover, you can get an overview of your competitors’ price positions and different shopping feeds.
 This will ensure that you are well prepared to choose the most optimal pricing strategy for your firm.